 This is the third part in a series on the adoption process, and the previous part is right here if you wanted to follow it in sequence.

-The introductions in adoption is a very delicate one, because the child needs to be told that they’re being claimed by a forever family in a careful way … and until that is recommended by the Panel and confirmed by the Decision Maker, nothing is absolutely confirmed.
+The introduction process in adoption is a very delicate one, because the child will be told that they’re being claimed by a forever family … which, until the Decision Maker signs their name, is not set in stone.

 In my case, an additional assessment required by one of the managers at the last minute meant my final Panel date was pushed back by two months – as I write this, I’ve been told the new date (in February) and now have to just wait.
 Very frustrating for me wanting to start a family, but I have to accept these changes – they will happen whether I want them to or not!

 Different local authorities have competing views on how introductions will work, but I have been very fortunate with mine.
 I’ve already had an information day all about him, where I got to meet all the professionals involved in my child’s care over the years.
 I’ve been told that not all local authorities do this.
 But I’m glad this local authority did, as I was able to learn so much about him – as well as see the very real fondness with which he was held.
 Everyone lit up when they spoke about the boy who is going to become my son, and what an absolute joy that was.

 During those two days I spent there, I also got to spend three hours with the young man’s foster carer in her home.
 I immediately warmed to her, seeing how much she clearly cared about the young man in her charge, and also what she was providing for him.
 She had (has) a very incisive ability to see beyond the surface layer and begin to dig deep into his psyche.
 She admitted that she wasn’t entirely there with everything, despite the time he had been with her, but she had been able to connect with him and provide stability, warmth, and love during their time together.